turnbew/toucantech-hotfix-task-1464-gift-aid-not-applicable-and-1471/README.md

+FOR PRIVACY AND CODE PROTECTING REASONS THIS IS A SIMPLIFIED VERSION OF CHANGES AND NEW FEATURES

 TASK DATE: 04.04.2017 - FINISHED: 04.04.2017

-DIFFICULTY: EASY - TWO JOBS iN ONE
+TASK LEVEL: EASY - TWO JOBS iN ONE

 TASK SHORT DESCRIPTION: 1464 [
 				Total giving figure shouldn't calculate donations with